marcelluseasley/eb_deployer/README.md

 * As long as the application is associated with a Git repo and has at least one tag, it can be deployed to AWS ElasticBeanstalk.

+* Subsequent calls to "eb_deploy" will upload to EB instantly with a rolling deployment of 50%.
+* Application will can be scaled up to 3 EC2 instances if CPU utilization reaches 85% and will be scaled down if CPU utilization reaches 25%.